A Futuristic Ad on the Culture of Co-Opting

 Quickly Now: 100 Years Of East London Fashion

-I almost loathe posting this video, produced, as it was, by a production company calling themselves The Viral Factory.
+I almost loathe posting this video, purchase produced, sickness as it was, by a production company calling themselves The Viral Factory.
 It kind of makes me feel like a sap, duped into doing exactly what they wanted.
 Regardless of such inane, personal trepidation the video they produced for the soon-to-be open Westfield Stratford City is pretty impressive: A history of East London fashion over the last hundred years, set to music by Tristin Norwell.
 If it lacks anything it is, perhaps, some sort of indication of the decades as they rush by for the fashion ignorant, such as myself.

 Via My Modern Met : The Daily What